AkinCengiz/SocialMedia-Template/README.md

 ## Live Demo

-A live demo link will be available here once the project is deployed.
+You can view a live demo of the project [here](https://mehmetalbyrak.github.io/SocialMedia-Template/).

 ## Features